carpentries/github-skills/episodes/managing_issues.md

 - "fixes"
 - "resolves"

-One of the above words followed with the `#` and the number of an issue, e.g. _"fixes #34"_, included in the description of a pull request (the first comment in the PR discussion thread) will tell GitHub that the issue can be automatically closed if/when the pull request is merged.
+One of the above words followed with the `#` and the number of an issue, e.g. _"fixes #34"_, included in the description of a pull request (the first comment in the PR discussion thread) will tell GitHub that the issue can be automatically closed if the pull request is merged.

 ::::::::::::::::::::::::::::::::::::::